Updated: May 7

 Through the years that quick visit to the Waterford guy, and meeting his host, has meant thousands of dollars in work.
 Because of that chance meeting with the lady in the dark suit, word has made its way to many area department stores selling many brands of crystal, porcelain, and china.
 Now, many stores call me directly, or they give my little card to the customer needing engraving.

 Often, I recall that morning visit to give a little piece of my work to the Irishman.
 Without the woman in the dark suit, it would have been an expenditure of fifteen bucks and 3 hours of my time that would have probably produced nothing.
+But you just never know what's around that corner until you turn it.

 BOTTOM LINE: Gamble a bit of your time and a few dollars when you can visualize that your gift of a personalized goodie might just have legs.
 It could be a glass, small knife, wooden spoon, or other of many items you'll find at the Dollar Tree, Family Dollar, Dollar General, etc. AND...the Goodwill store and other similar stores have cartfuls of ideas that might just help you turn a small gift into a large stream of income.